i-am-nolan25/Bells-Palsy-ML-Research/README.md

 - [4] Bandini, Andrea, et al. “A New Dataset for Facial Motion Analysis in Individuals With Neurological Disorders.”
 IEEE journal of biomedical and health informatics vol. 25, 4 (2021): 1111-1119. doi:10.1109/JBHI.2020.3019242

 - [5] Parra-Dominguez, et al. “Facial Paralysis Detection on Images Using Key Point Analysis.”
 Appl.
 Sci.
 2021, 11, 2435. https://doi.org/10.3390/app11052435

+## License :page_facing_up:

+The project is available as open source under the terms of the [MIT License](LICENSE).

+## Troubleshooting :hammer_and_wrench:

+Please create a new [issue](https://github.com/i-am-nolan25/Bells-Palsy-ML-Research/issues/new).

+# Contact 📬

+For any inquiries, feedback, or collaboration opportunities, please feel free to reach out to me through my [email](nl020@bucknell.edu) or [LinkedIn](https://www.linkedin.com/in/naing-oo-lwin-nolan/).